jdtsmith/abridge-diff/README.md

 You can customize settings with these variables; just `M-x customize-group abridge-diff`:

 - **abridge-diff-word-buffer**:  Number of words to preserve around refined regions.
 - **abridge-diff-first-words-preserve**: Keep at least this many words visible at the beginning of an abridged line with refined diffs.
 - **abridge-diff-invisible-min**: Minimum region length (in characters) between refined areas that can be made invisible.
+Smaller regions are left visible.
 - **abridge-diff-no-change-line-words**: Number of words to keep at the beginning of a line without any refined diffs.
+- **abridge-diff-exclude-files-matching**: A list of regexps matching files to exclude from diff abridging in magit, e.g. '("\\.py$" "foo.*bar").
+Diffs of other files are still abridged.

 ## How this works: